-Currently it is estimated that in Greece there are 3050 unaccompanied minors (UAMs) out of whom 96.2% are boys and 3.8% are girls.
+Currently it is estimated that in Greece there are 3.050 unaccompanied minors (UAMs) of which 96.2% are boys and 3.8% are girls.

-Almost 42% of those, 1280 children, are homeless, in non-formal housing projects (squads) or in unknown locations and they are faced with multiple dangers such as sexual exploitation, exposure to trafficking, forced labor etc.
+Almost 42% of those, meaning 1280 children, are homeless, in non-formal housing projects (squads) or in unknown locations and are faced with dangers such as sexual exploitation, exposure to trafficking, forced labor etc.

-Many of those UAMs have not not even be registered whereas the vast majority of them has no access to formal education, their health is not being monitored, they do not have access to regular treatment if needed, they have not been vaccinated etc.
+Many of those UAMs have not even be registered, whereas the vast majority of them has no access to formal education, their health is not being monitored, they do not have access to regular treatment if needed, they have not been vaccinated etc.

 The rest UAMs (the ones that stay temporarily at some sort of accommodation) usually stay, waiting for their turn to be transferred to a shelter, in Hotspots (i.e. Moria), in protective custody (in police stations) or other temporary establishments.

 It is easily understood that the dangers that anyhow threaten a UAM become more critical for minor girls as they are more vulnerable and more exposed to all sorts of threats for their physical and psychological well-being and safety.